-Among other names, are buried here also English poets John Keats (whose house you can visit near the Spanish Steps) and Percy Bysshe Shelley, Goethe’s only son, Russian painter Karl Brullov, Norwegian sculptor Hendrik Andersen, Italian novelist Carlo Emilio Gadda, American explorer Thomas Jefferson Page, Italian physicist Bruno Pontecorvo and English painter Joseph Severn.
+Among other names, are buried here also English poets John Keats (whose house you can visit near the Spanish Steps) and Percy Bysshe Shelley, Goethe’s only son, Russian painter Karl Brullov, Norwegian sculptor Hendrik Andersen, Italian novelist Carlo Emilio Gadda, American explorer Thomas Jefferson Page, Italian physicist Bruno Pontecorvo, and English painter Joseph Severn.

 A suggestive mix of pagan symbols and different religions and traditions, while this cemetery might not be a straightforward attraction, should you actually visit the non-Catholic cemetery in Rome, it will no doubt make for an unconventional stop.

-The cemetery entrance is in 6, Via Caio Cestio, a side street off Via Marmorata and a small walk away from Piazzale Ostiense.
+- How to reach: The entrance is located in a side street off Via Marmorata and a small walk away from Piazzale Ostiense.
 You can get here by train (Ostiense station), metro line B (Piramide station) or by bus n.
 30, 60, 83, 95, 716, 719, 280, 23, 175, and tram n.
 3.

-Opening hours are Monday to Saturday 9am-5pm (last entrance 4,30pm), and Sunday and public holidays 9am-1pm (last entrance 12,30pm).
+- Opening hours: Monday to Saturday 9am-5pm (last entrance 4,30pm), and Sunday and public holidays 9am-1pm (last entrance 12,30pm).

 - Entrance fee: Free but a donation is welcome.

 What to do nearby

 One of the best food markets in Rome, at Mercato Testaccio you can do your Rome gift shopping, find some nice clothes, try hearty Roman street food, do your daily grocery shopping, find some gourmet foods, or simply lay back and relax for a coffee.